gabeweng/gabeweng.github.io/_posts/2020-04-23-recurrent-layers-keras.md

     - So, in the figure, we see how a <span style="color: #84b469; font-weight: bold;">hidden state of size 4</span> is passed between the RNN blocks
     - For the first block, since there is no previous output, so previous hidden state is set to **[0, 0, 0, 0]**

 Thus for a whole sentence, we get a vector of size 4 as output from the RNN layer as shown in the figure.
-You can verify this by printing the shape of output from the layer.
+You can verify this by printing the shape of the output from the layer.
 ```python
 import tensorflow as tf
 from tensorflow.keras.layers import SimpleRNN